 Myth # 3: People with diabetes should avoid cranberry supplements.

-There is a common myth that cranberry supplements are high in sugar and carbohydrates.
-For this reason, many people with diabetes think they should avoid taking them for UTI prevention.
+There is a common myth that cranberries are high in sugar and carbohydrates.
+For this reason, many people with diabetes think they should avoid eating this delicious fruit for urinary tract health.

-There are several ways to get 36 mg of PACs from cranberry.
+There are several ways to get the PACs from cranberry.
 As you can see from the numbers in the table below, eating dried cranberries or drinking cranberry juice supplies not only PACs but also calories, carbohydrates, and sugar.
-However, a cranberry supplement can often provide a low calorie, low carbohydrate, and low sugar alternative.
+However, fresh cranberries can provide a lower calorie, lower carbohydrate, and lower sugar option.

 |Food, Drink, or Supplement||Calories||Grams of Sugar||Grams of Carbohydrate|